brunorijsman/rift-python/doc/security-feature-guide.md

 The following proceduce is suggested to perform a roll-over from key A to key B.

-In this example we illustrate a roll-over for the outer key, but the same procedure can also be followed for origin key roll-overs.
+In this example we illustrate a roll-over for the outer key, but the same procedure can also be followed for origin key roll-overs (keeping in mind that for origin keys all nodes in the network are involved, whereas with outer keys only two direct neighbor nodes are involved.)

 * We assume that the starting scenario is that we have two nodes (node1 and node2) that both have active_authentication_key set to A.